pivotal/blog/README.md

 ## Under the Hood...

-You'll notice that we're not building directly into `./public`, but rather into all of `public/local`, `public/prod ` and `public/staging` -- each representing a different environment.
+You'll notice that we're not building directly into `public`, but rather into all of `public/local`, `public/prod ` and `public/staging` &mdash; each representing a different environment.
 This magic is done by the [bin/build](https://github.com/pivotal/blog/blob/master/bin/build) script.  `cf push` will [push all of the apps](https://github.com/pivotal/blog/blob/master/manifest.yml) one at a time.

 We also use:

 * [Feedburner](https://feedburner.google.com/fb/a/dashboard?id=lkvb0prnrmdpd4tdcvgd6uorpo) to track RSS subscriptions
 * A [twitter account](https://twitter.com/pivotaleng) ([automatically publishes each post](https://feedburner.google.com/fb/a/socialize?id=lkvb0prnrmdpd4tdcvgd6uorpo) via feedburner).